terraform-ibm-modules/terraform-ibm-cloudant/README.md

 ## Usage

-Full examples are in the [examples](./examples/) folder, but basic usage is as follows for creation of logdna instance & key:
+Full examples are in the [examples](./examples/) folder, but basic usage is as follows for creation of a Cloudant instance:

 ```hcl
 provider "ibm" {